fbpx

 Period of Performance

-The period of performance (term of the award) is 12 months, beginning with the first of the month following the date of award.
+The period of performance (term of the award) is 24 months, beginning with the first of the month following the date of the award.
 We realize that circumstances may arise which delay previously anticipated progress.
 In this case, awardees are encouraged to communicate with Mind Science as soon as possible to make alternate arrangements satisfactory to the researcher and Mind Science.

 Participation in Additional Media